avimallu/PowerPointSnap/README.md

 # Snap for Microsoft PowerPoint
 A simple VBA based add-in to automate a few things that are missing in PowerPoint.
-Can apply properties (size, colour, axes) of Object A to another Object B. Still very much in alpha.
+Can apply properties (size, colour, axes) of Object A to another Object B. If there are bugs, feel free to raise an issue.
+I'm not a professional programmer, so I'll look into it when I get the time.

 ## Features